Mr-Drew-Cha/custom-dnd-tracker/README.md

 ## Building

-This is a standard C++ console application
+This is a standard C++ console application.

 ## License